ansys/scade-ps/doc/source/user-guide/copy-properties/index.rst

    It is not necessary to consider the exact default value of the properties you want to set.
    When you provide a default different from your value, the property is always created or updated.
-   The only impact is a larger project file size when to explicitly add properties with default values.
+   The only impact is a larger project file size when explicitly adding properties with default values.